v2rayA/v2rayA/README.md

 ## Data and upgrades

 The SQLite database `v2raya.db` and the generated core config live in the configuration directory: `/etc/v2raya` on Linux and macOS, `%ProgramData%\SYSTEM\v2rayA` for the Windows service, the user's config directory with `--lite`, or the path given by `--config`.
 Logs go to `/var/log/v2raya/v2raya.log` under the systemd and OpenRC units, or to `--log-file` / `V2RAYA_LOG_FILE`.
-Network requests are made only for subscription updates, rule-data downloads, latency probes and DNS.
+Network requests are made for subscription updates, rule-data downloads, latency probes, DNS, a release check against GitHub at start and weekly, and an NTP query (`ntp.aliyun.com`) when a VMess node fails, to tell a wrong clock from a bad node.

 Stop the service and back up the configuration directory before upgrading.
 Upgrading from a release before 2.4 migrates the BoltDB database on the first start; the old file is kept as `bolt.db.bak` (`bolt.db.bak.1` and up when that name is taken), and accounts have to be registered again.
 Upgrade `v2raya` and `v2raya_core` together: the dashboard shows the core version, and a mismatch is reported in a banner.